Science Fiction Timeline Site

 [Dates from GTS 205, 256.]

-New Washington: Falkenberg's Legion lands.
-Allansport secured.
-Falkenberg receives Owensford's 12/94 progress report, and sends his own (which is apparently garbled in transmission, confusing Allansport with Astoria).
+New Washington: Falkenberg's Legion lands, and takes the town of Allansport.
+Falkenberg receives Owensford's 12/2094 progress report, and sends a reply (which is apparently garbled in transmission, confusing Allansport with Astoria).

 [PS 129-131]

 New Washington: Battle for Astoria.
 Falkenberg sends another progress report.
-Campaigns in the north.
-Return to Allansport.
+The Legion and the rancher militia win several battles.
+Patriots loot Allansport, so Falkenberg returns to that city.

-[In the text, there is no reason to suppose the gap between the first securing of Allansport and the battle for Astoria is much more than the three day sea journey (FL 366).
-But Karantov claims this communique is "somewhat more recent" than the first one (PS 151).
-Oddly, Falkenberg seems to have mentioned Glenda Ruth Horton in the message (PS 374).]
+[In FL, there is no reason to suppose the gap between the first securing of Allansport and the battle for Astoria is much more than the three day sea journey (FL 366).
+But it appears that more than a few days pass between them, as Karantov claims that Falkenberg's second progress report is "somewhat more recent" than his first (PS 151).
+Oddly, Falkenberg mentions Glenda Ruth Horton in his message (PS 374).]

 [PS 96 shows this is not the very end of winter; PS 7, 14 show that it is two months prior to spring.
 Spartan seasons last an average of 4.75 months.]